olcf/olcf-user-docs/quantum/quantum_systems/quantinuum.rst

 * Requests will be evaluated based on the provided technical justification, programmatic efficiency, and machine availability.
 The effective usage of prior allocations by the project will also be considered.

 * Allocations will be granted on a monthly basis to maximize the availability of the H1 family and H2 machines.
-Please note that allocations do not carry over to the next month and must be consumed in the month granted.
+Please note that allocations do not carry over to the next month and must be consumed in the month granted. **Credits reset on the first day of every month.**

 * Allocation requests requiring 20 qubits and fewer will be considered for H1 family machines, and allocation requests requiring 21 or more qubits will be considered for H2.

 Allocation requests for the following month must be submitted no later than the 25th of the preceding month.
 The uptime schedule is available on the *Calendar* tab of the legacy `Quantinuum User Portal <https://um.qapi.quantinuum.com/>`__, or by navigating to a specific backend in Nexus (e.g., for H1-1: https://nexus.quantinuum.com/backends/Quantinuum/H1-1 ).

-Due to hardware emulation complexity, jobs using greater than 29 qubits for statevector emulation are likely to experience significantly slowed execution times.

 Software
 ========